-Right now I have homemade french bread rising, and 8 pounds of ground beef thawing right next to my 15 pound turkey.
+Right now I have homemade french bread rising (perfect recipe for beginners), and 8 pounds of ground beef thawing right next to my 15 pound turkey.
 (Hopefully, they’ll be ready for tomorrow.)
 I will have enough turkey for dinner, turkey pot pies, and shredded turkey to put in freezer bags.

 We’ve already finished up our homemade refried beans from last time around (vlog), so I’m beginning to soak them now.

 Come join me….now the easiest Crock pot BBQ chicken ever…

 When we were at Myrtle Beach last week, my girlfriends and I took turns making one main meal.
 Of course, we all loved the slow cooker (made in this model.)